mokarakaya/machine-learning-and-python-notes/tools/002-pandas.md

 - `loc` is label-based, which means that we have to specify the name of the rows and columns that we need to filter out.
 -  `iloc` is integer index-based.
 So here, we have to specify rows and columns by their integer index.
 - Use `data['pop']` rather than `data.pop` since `data.pop` may conflict with the name of the build-in functions.
+- `df.iloc[rows, columns]`.
+First part defines, the rows to be selected, and the second part defines the columns to be selected.
+E.g. `df.iloc[1:3, 2:4]` returns row number 1, and 2 for column number two and number 4.
+Rows and columns start at zero. ` df.columns.get_loc("col_name")` returns column id.

 # Data Update